 What Happens if I Have a Balance Left Over After the Intro Period?

-Should I Keep My Card Open After Paying my Balance?
+Should I Keep My Card Open After Paying My Balance?

-Three Tips to Maximize Your 0% APR Card
+How to Maximize Your 0% APR Card

 1. Find the Card With the Longest Intro Period